-The four LEDs are actually supposed to be triggered by a driver matching the compatible gpio-leds.
+The five LEDs are actually supposed to be triggered by a driver matching the compatible gpio-leds.
 This is a generic driver which acts on LEDs connected to GPIOs.
 But as you can observe, despite being part of the in-use Device Tree, the LEDs remain off.
 The reason for that is the absence of driver for this node: nothing actually drives the LEDs even if they are described.
-So you can start by recompiling your kernel with CONFIG_LEDS_CLASS=y and CONFIG_LEDS_GPIO=y.
+So you can start by recompiling your kernel with CONFIG_LEDS_GPIO=y.

-You should now see one of the LEDs blink with the CPU activity, the others remain off.
+You should now see USR_LED0 blink with the CPU activity, USR_LED1 staying on, and the others staying off.
 If you look at the bindings documents Documentation/devicetree/bindings/leds/common.yaml and Documentation/devicetree/bindings/leds/leds-gpio.yaml, you'll notice we can tweak the default-state in order to make the three inactive user LEDs bright.